arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/tutorials/getting-started-nano-connector-carrier/content.md

 ### Example Project: Teamometer

-The Teamometer is a practical demonstration of how different Modulino sensor modules can work together to solve a real-world problem.
-This project combines temperature sensing, LED visual feedback, button interaction, and audio alerts to create a smart tea temperature monitor.
-It's a fun way to see how easily the Connector Carrier can connect to different sensors and modules at once, giving you visual cues, sounds, and temperature readings all in one simple project even with different connectors.
+The Teamometer demonstrates how different Modulino sensor modules can work together to solve a real-world problem.
+This project combines temperature sensing, LED visual feedback, button interaction and audio alerts to create a smart tea temperature monitor.
+It's a fun way to see how easily the Nano Connector Carrier can connect to different sensors and modules simultaneously, giving you visual cues, sounds and temperature readings in a straightforward project, even with different connectors.

 ![Teamometer overview](assets/teamometer.png)